-The following is the DoD Office of Inspector General's (OIG) statement on the top management and performance challenges facing the DoD.
-The challenges outlined in this statement were identified based on a variety of factors, including DoD OIG oversight work, research, and judgment; oversight work done by other DoD components; oversight projects conducted by the GAO; and input from DoD officials.
-While we also reviewed DoD statements, documents, and assessments of these and other critical issues, we identified these top challenges independently.
+Many of our proposed oversight projects align with one or more of the top management and performance challenges facing the DoD.
+The DoD OIG identified these challenges based on our oversight work, research, and judgment; oversight work done by other components within the DoD; input from DoD leaders; and oversight projects by the Government Accountability Office.
+While we solicited input from the DoD, we identified these challenges independently.